MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/in-meeting-notification-for-meeting.md

 ## Targeted meeting notification

-Targeted meeting notifications help to enhance meeting experience and develop user engagement activities in Teams meetings.
-The bot API allows apps to send notifications to specific participants in the meeting.
-The notifications are private and are only sent to the specific or targeted participants in a meeting.
+Targeted meeting notification allows apps to send notifications to specific participants in the meeting.
+The notifications are private and are sent only to the specific or targeted participants in a meeting.Targeted meeting notifications help to enhance meeting experience and develop user engagement activities in Teams meetings.

 > [!NOTE]
 >
 > * Adaptive Cards v1.4 aren't supported within targeted meeting notification.
-> * Targeted meeting notification is supported for private and recurring scheduled meetings, Meet now(instant meetings), one-on-one calls, and group calls.
+> * Targeted meeting notification is supported for scheduled meetings, instant meeting (Meet now), one-on-one calls, and group calls.
-> * Targeted meeting notifications can be sent to 50 participants.
-For more than 50 participants, the API must be called again.
+> * You can send targeted meeting notifications to 50 participants in a meeting.
+If you want to send targeted meeting notifications to more than 50 participants, you must call the `targetedMeetingNotification` API again.

 The following image is an example of a targeted meeting notification sent to a specific participant during the meeting: